ashwinvis/phd-thesis/chapter_00_1_swe_decomp.md

     \label{eq:dth} \partial_t h         & = - \nabla \cdot (h \mathbf{u})
 \end{align}
-where $\bf u$ is two-dimensional horizontal velocity vector, $c$ is the phase speed of gravity waves, $f$ is the system rotation responsible for the Coriolis force, $h = (1 + \eta)$ is the non-dimensional scalar height field, and $\eta$ is surface displacement.
+where $\bf u$ is two-dimensional horizontal velocity vector, $c$ is the phase speed of gravity waves, $f$ is the system rotation, $h = (1 + \eta)$ is the non-dimensional scalar height field, and $\eta$ is surface displacement.
 In this inviscid formulation, the system of equations [@Eq:dtu0] and [@eq:dth] conserves the sum of kinetic and potential energy, defined as $E_K = h|\bf u|^2$ and $E_P = c^2h^2 / 2$.
-Expanding the expression for $E_P$ in $h$ we get,
+Expanding the expression for $E_P$ in $\eta$ we get,
+$$
-$$E_P = c^2(1/2 + \eta + \eta^2/2).$$
+E_P = c^2(1/2 + \eta + \eta^2/2).
-Of the two positive-definite terms in the above expression, the first term
+$$
-$c^2/2$ is invariant.
-The last term $E_A = c^2\eta^2/2$ is a measure of the potential energy due to surface displacement and this would through fluid motion be converted back to kinetic energy.
-This term is called available potential energy (APE) [@Lorenz:1955], and the SWE also conserves the sum $E_K + E_A$.
+The first term is the constant background potential energy, while the two remaining terms are the potential energy associates with surface displacements.
+The second term, which is linear in $\eta$, is conserved by @eq:dtu0.
+The third term, $E_A = c^2n^2/2$, may be called available potential energy (APE), a concept introduce by @Lorenz:1955.
+The SWE also conserves the sum $E_K + E_A$.
 As a matter of fact, wave motions in SWE is characterized by equipartition of energy between kinetic and available potential energy.

-The inviscid SWE has another materially conserved invariant which is potential vorticity, $Q = (\zeta + f)/h$, which accounts for Coriolis force and can be interpreted as conservation of angular momentum in a rotating frame of reference.
+The inviscid SWE has another materially conserved invariant which is potential vorticity, $Q = (\zeta + f)/h$.
 Conservation of potential vorticity is crucial to explain several geophysical fluid motions [@vallis_atmospheric_2017].
-This would naturally mean that higher powers of $Q$ would be conserved, including the quadratic $Q^2$ potential enstrophy.
-However, from a turbulence perspective [@Warn1986;@LindborgMohanan2017], the non-quadratic nature of potential enstrophy restricts our interpretation of potential enstrophy cascade, but in the limit of strong rotation or QG limit, we can study its linearized form, $q = \zeta - f\eta$, and its quadratic which would be approximately conserved.
+Since $Q$ is a materially conserved quantity, so are higher powers of $Q$, including the quadratic potential enstrophy.
+From a turbulence perspective [@Warn1986;@LindborgMohanan2017], the non-quadratic nature of potential enstrophy restricts our interpretation of a potential enstrophy cascade.
+However, in the limit of strong rotation or QG limit, we can study its linearized form, $q = \zeta - f\eta$, which is approximately conserved.

-In comparison with the QG equation which conserves quasi-geostrophic potential vorticity, SWE permits both quasi-geostrophic (vortices) and ageostrophic (gravity waves) modes.
-On one hand, QG equation is analogous to incompressible 2D Navier-Stokes equations, and on the other hand, the SWE system is comparable to compressible 2D Navier-Stokes equations -- due to fact that [@eq:dth] has the same mathematical structure as the mass-conservation equation for advection of $\rho$, and also because a Mach number can derived from SWE [@Baines1998;@augier_shallow_2019;@vallis_atmospheric_2017].
+In comparison with the QG equation which conserves quasi-geostrophic potential vorticity, the SWE permits both quasi-geostrophic (vortices) and ageostrophic (gravity waves) modes.
+On one hand, the QG equation is similar to the incompressible 2D Navier-Stokes equations, and on the other hand, the SWE system has some similarities with the compressible 2D Navier-Stokes equations -- due to fact that [@eq:dth] has the same mathematical structure as the mass-conservation equation for advection of density $\rho$, and because shock waves are produced in the SWE [@Baines1998;@augier_shallow_2019;@vallis_atmospheric_2017].

 [^FV3]: See [https://www.gfdl.noaa.gov/fv3/](https://www.gfdl.noaa.gov/fv3/)